Online Clustering of Data Sequences with Bandit Information: Average Tracking Bandit Online Clustering (ATBOC) Algorithm and its performance

+The factor of $2$ for ATBOC-Gauss/ATBOC-subGauss arises from the time-uniform concentration inequality derived for multivariate sub-Gaussian distribution (Theorem 1 of \cite{abbasi2011improved}) that we use to choose the stopping threshold while proving the algorithm to be $\delta-$PC.
+We use a tighter time uniform KL-based concentration bound for the case of a single parameter exponential family of distributions using \cite[Lemma~13]{kaufmann2021mixture}, which relates the KL-based deviation in the estimated parameter $\hat{\boldsymbol{\theta}}(t)$ to a suitably chosen mixture martingale and Ville's inequality \cite{huang2025sequential}.
+Using this tighter bound in ATBOC-1pExp for clustering the single-parameter exponential family distributed arms, we get a factor of $(1 + \zeta)$, where $\zeta$ can be arbitrarily small, instead of the factor of $2$.

-\end{theorem} \begin{proof} See Appendix \ref{appsec: asymptoticoptimal}. \end{proof} By comparing the expected sample complexity upper bound of the ATBOC algorithm given in Theorem \ref{Theorem4:AsymptoticOptimal} with the lower bound for any $\delta$-PC algorithm given in Theorem \ref{Theorem:lowerbound}, we see that the multiplicative gap between the upper and lower bounds is at most 2, which is independent of the problem parameters.
-Hence, ATBOC is order optimal. \begin{remark} The ATBOC algorithm is a $\delta-$PC and order-optimal algorithm.
+By comparing the asymptotic slope of the expected sample complexity upper bound of the ATBOC algorithms given in Theorem \ref{Theorem4:AsymptoticOptimal} with the asymptotic lower bound slope given in Theorem \ref{Theorem:lowerbound}, we infer the following.
+1) ATBOC-Gauss is asymptotically order-optimal with a multiplicative gap of $2$.
+2) ATBOC-subGauss is asymptotically suboptimal, with its asymptotic slope differing from the asymptotically order-optimal slope by $2\left|T^{*}_{\text{mod}}(\boldsymbol{\mu})-T^{*}(\boldsymbol{\mu})\right|$.
+3) ATBOC-1pExp has tunable multiplicative gap $1+\zeta$, for some $\zeta\in\left(0, \frac{1}{2}\right)$, and on setting $\zeta$ arbitrarily close to $0$, it becomes asymptotic optimal.

+\begin{remark} The ATBOC algorithms are $\delta$-PC and asymptotically order-optimal for multivariate Gaussian and single-parameter exponential family distributions.
 Moreover, it is tailored to solve a more general $K$-cluster problem than other works in the BOC literature.
-However, the requirement to solve an optimization problem at each time step $t$ for the sampling rule (Lines 7 and 12 in Algorithm \ref{Algo:AvgTrackingOC}) makes its computational complexity high.
-Hence, in the following sections, we propose the LUCBBOC and BOC-Elim algorithms, which are more computationally efficient than ATBOC.
-Additionally, simulation results show that LUCBBOC is comparable in performance to ATBOC (see Section \ref{sec:Simulations} for details).
+However, the requirement to solve an optimization problem at each time step $t$ for the sampling rule (Lines 7 and 12 in Algorithm \ref{Algo:AvgTrackingOC}) results in high computational complexity.
+Hence, in the following sections, we propose the LUCBBOC and BOC-ELIM algorithms, which are more computationally efficient than ATBOC. \end{remark}